KAIST: Electric vehicles

 Researchers at KAIST have developed the Online Electric Vehicle (OLEV), a technique of powering vehicles through cables underneath the surface of the road via non-contact magnetic charging (a power source is placed underneath the road surface and power is wirelessly picked up on the vehicle itself).
 In July 2009 the researchers successfully supplied up to 60% power to a bus over a gap of 12 cm from a power line embedded in the ground using power supply and pick up technology developed in-house.

+Controversy

+Suicides

+In 2011, a punitive tuition system was introduced to KAIST, which charged students for tuition only if their grade-point average dropped below 3.0 on a 4.0 scale.
+This change, along with a new system mandating English-only classes, led to 11 members of KAIST committing suicide from 2011 to 2016.
+The university has since reversed the punitive tuition system.

-Autonomous arms
+Development of autonomous arms

-In February 2018, the Korea Times published an article which stated that KAIST was starting an AI weapons research project together with the Korean arms manufacturer Hanwa.
-The allegations were of developing lethal autonomous weapons with Hanwa.
+In February 2018, the Korea Times published an article which stated that KAIST was starting an AI weapons research project together with the Korean arms manufacturer Hanwha.
+The allegations were of developing lethal autonomous weapons with Hanwha.
 This has led to researchers from 30 countries boycotting KAIST, which has denied existence of the program.